 (3) An assessment approved by the department if the local school district has not developed an assessment.

-(h) The local school board shall require that graduation be based on demonstrated proficiency of competencies through the accumulation of credits outlined in Table 306-1 and certified by the school principal or designee.
+(h) The local school board shall require that graduation be based on demonstrated proficiency of competencies through the accumulation of credits outlined in table 306-1 and certified by the school principal or designee.

 (i) Each high school shall ensure that learning opportunities support student’s achievement of competencies.